HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 * when all data (versions) needs to be persisted, for example to be robust against crashes.
 * when the application is launched using [SMART on FHIR](https://hl7.org/fhir/smart-app-launch/index.html) and the EHR and  application support context synchronization

-**The hybrid solution should be used:**

-* in deployments where applications dependent on both approaches need to cooperate.
-* when multiple aspects of both options are required.